knative/eventing/config/provisioners/gcppubsub/README.md

 ```

 The `Channel Dispatcher` handles all the data plane portions of the `Channel`.
 It receives events
 from the cluster and writes them to GCP PubSub `Topic`s.
-It also polls `Topic`s and sends events
+It also polls `Subscriptions`s and sends
-back into the cluster.
+events back into the cluster.
 It runs in the Deployment:

 ```shell
 kubectl get deployment -n knative-eventing gcp-pubsub-channel-dispatcher